minsiuuu-hash/UART_SR04-DHT11_STOPWATCH-WATCH/README.md

 `sw[5:0] = 6'b110000`

-The sensor cannot measure humidity exactly, so we measure the average humidity value for 2 sec.
+In DHT11 mode, the right button starts measurement.
+The DHT11 controller measures humidity twice during a 2-second interval and displays the average value.

 #### Temperature Mode

 `sw[5:0] = 6'b010000`

-The sensor cannot measure temperature exactly, so we measure the average temperature value for 2 sec.
+In DHT11 mode, the right button starts measurement.
+The DHT11 controller measures temperature twice during a 2-second interval and displays the average value.

 | Button | Function |
 |---|---|